At a cabin in the mountains, six old friends get together to talk about the old times and drink a lot of shots as they do.

 “The 6th Friend” is a slow — VERY slow — “pick them off, one by one” thriller with an attempt at a feminist twist.

 THIS time the victimized women are empowered.
 THIS time women wrote the nut-with-a-knife story.
 THIS time a woman directs it.

 But this make-work project for some under-utilized LA actresses lacks the characters, dialogue and plotting to come off.
 Sure, there are mildly-inventive ways for offing the various characters.
 It’s just that by the time the picture gets down to business, it lacks the nerve to go all in.

 In slasher pictures, there’s no mincing around the arterial spray.

-And with that many characters, taking your sweet time, rarely getting a hint of urgency in the proceedings for those who have survived the latest attack, never getting the proper shock and slack-jawed terror out of your actresses, is a fatal failing.
+And with that many characters, taking your sweet time, rarely getting a hint of urgency in the proceedings for those who have survived the latest attack, never getting the proper shock and slack-jawed terror out of your actresses, the fatal filmmaking failings pile up.

 “The 6th Friend” begins with a party that gets out of hand.
 Joey, Melissa, Sahara, Heather, Becca and Katie are well into their tequila shots and “Wooooooooos” when a dealer shows up to add a little acid to the proceedings.